autokitteh/samples/slack_support/README.md

 - Slack integration is set up.
 See https://docs.autokitteh.com/tutorials/new_connections/slack.
 - Google integration is set up.
 See TODO.

-First apply the manifest:
+First, apply the manifest:

 ```
 $ ak manifest apply autokitteh.yaml
 ```

-Then initialize the google and slack connections.
+Then, initialize the Google and Slack connections.
 This will authenticate them to the desired Slack workspace and Google account.

 ```
 $ ak connection init slack_support/myslack
 $ ak connection init slack_support/mygsheets
 ```

-Now acquire a Gemini API key from google.
+Now acquire a Gemini API key from Google.
 Go to https://ai.google.dev/gemini-api/docs/api-key and follow the instructions.
 Set the variable in autokitteh:

 ```
 $ ak env set --env slack_support/default --secret GEMINI_API_KEY <api-key>
 ```

-Now create your Google Sheet containing the schedule, it shoud look like this:
+Next, create your Google Sheet containing the schedule, it should look like this:

 ```
    | A       | B         | C